-The ATL SuperLoader tape library is a scalable tape autoloader that provides up to 3.5 terabytes (TB) of capacity and 108GB/hour throughput in a 2U (U is a standard of measure, 1.75" high) rack-mount form factor and is a modular, high-density tape automation solution designed for the workgroup environment.
+The SuperLoader tape library is a scalable tape autoloader that provides up to 3.2 terabytes (TB) of capacity and 108GB/hour throughput in a 2U (U is a standard of measure, 1.75" high) rack-mount form factor and is a modular, high-density tape automation solution designed for the workgroup environment.
 It contains one or two removable active magazines and is available with up to 16 cartridges and a bar code reader for high performance inventory management.
+The SuperLoader supports a single DLT1, SDLT320, LTO-1 or LTO-2 tape drive and comes standard with on-board web-based remote management.